FlyingOddo/ChessNQueensOnBoard/README.md

 # ChessNQueensOnBoard

 This is a solution for the n queens on the board chess puzzle.
-As example you have to put eight queens on a board with a size of 8x8 fields.
+As an example you have to put eight queens on a board with a size of 8x8 fields.
 No queen should attack another one.

 In this case the solution could look like this:<br>